Pear celeriac salad with walnuts and cheese, a delicious, crisp fall salad, a must-try for the season.

-A nice and crisp fall salad, quick to make and completely satisfying.
 You don't need much as an accompaniment, just a piece of crusty rye bread smeared with some salty butter.
+Or these delicious Butternut Squash Fritters, we had them in this combination recently and it was a dream of a meal.
 It makes a good light dinner on a rainy evening (like every evening this week!) or a nice work lunch the next day.

-I don't know if you are familiar with celeriac, I don't often see recipes using it in the food blog world.
+- I don't know if you are familiar with celeriac, I don't often see recipes using it in the food blog world.
 Normally I read recipes where people only use the celery stalks.
-That is sad because I actually think the root has a better flavor and you can do so much more with it than you can do with the stalks.
+That is sad because the root tastes like a hundred times better and you can do so much more with it than you can do with the stalks.

-The celery roots that I normally find here are really big, so I don't often manage to use one whole head in a go.
-And because I hate letting food spoil or throwing it away I always cut the leftovers either in fine cubes to use for soups and casseroles or in big chunks that I use when making vegetable, chicken or meat broth.
-Than I pack everything in freezer bags, place them in the freezer and use them when necessary.
+- The celery roots that I normally find here are huge, so I don't often manage to use whole head in a go.
+And because I hate letting food spoil or throwing it away I always cut the leftovers either in fine cubes to use for soups and casseroles or in big chunks for making broth or stock.
+I pack everything in freezer bags, place them in the freezer and use them when necessary.

-For the cheese I used Bergkäse, that is a cheese produced in the Alps.
+- I used Bergkäse, which is a cheese produced in the Alps.
 It has quite a strong but exquisite flavor, especially when you buy it directly at the market, cut off huge cheese wheels.
-You keep it in the fridge, wrapped in some special cheese foil and every time you open the fridge afterward you spend a few seconds wondering why the kitchen suddenly smells like feet. 🙂 Then you remember the cheese, smile and open the fridge again to cut yourself a small slice of it.
+You keep it in the fridge, wrapped in some special cheese foil, and every time you open the fridge you spend a few seconds wondering why the kitchen suddenly smells like feet. 🙂

 - 125 g/4.4 oz celeriac